Determining Aid Eligibility

 The college assumes that you and your family will contribute to the fullest extent possible from income and assets, but recognizes that a family's resources may be insufficient to fully fund the cost of a Reed education.
 Reed is committed, therefore, to providing a comprehensive, need-based financial aid program that seeks to bring the college's educational opportunities within reach of all qualified students.

 Reed uses two separate need analysis formulas to determine your eligibility for financial aid.

 - Federal Methodology (FM) is used to determine eligibility for all federal financial aid programs.

 - To achieve equity and consistency in awarding institutional grants, the college uses the nationally standardized need analysis formula, Institutional Methodology (IM), developed by the College Board, to calculate your expected family contribution (EFC).

 The formula used to calculate your expected family contribution is fairly complex.
 Four resources are considered when determining your expected family contribution: parents' income, parents' assets, your income, and your assets.
 The following sections will provide a brief overview of how your expected family contribution is calculated using these four resources.
-Generally, the college uses the Institutional Methodology (IM) formula to determine your expected family contribution and calculate your demonstrated financial need.
-Occasionally, the federal need analysis formula will produce a higher expected family contribution than the institutional formula.
-In these cases, the federal expected family contribution is used to calculate your demonstrated financial need.
-Other deviations from the IM formula are noted in this section.
+The college uses the Institutional Methodology (IM) formula to determine your expected family contribution and calculate your demonstrated financial need.
+The federal need analysis formula (FM) is used to calculate your eligibility for federal and Oregon state aid.

-Your expected family contribution is subtracted from the cost of attendance, and the result is your demonstrated financial need.
-The college attempts to meet your full demonstrated need as long as you are making satisfactory academic progress and filing the appropriate applications by the established deadlines.
+Your expected family contribution is subtracted from the cost of attendance and the result is your demonstrated financial need.
+The college will meet your demonstrated financial need for up to eight semesters, as long as you are making satisfactory academic progress and submitting the appropriate applications and required documents by the established deadlines.